 Face coverings can help us protect each other and reduce the spread of the disease from someone who is suffering from coronavirus, but not showing symptoms.

-It is now compulsory to wear a face covering on public transport, apart from a small number of exemptions.
-If you don’t wear one, you may be unable to travel and you could be fined £100.
+It is now compulsory to wear a face covering on public transport and in shops, apart from a small number of exemptions.
+If you don’t wear one, you may be asked to leave and you could be fined £100.

 You can find information on how to wear and make a face covering on the gov.uk website.